Developer(s) – Naughty Dog

 PEGI – 7

-Released in a bid to compete with both Super Mario 64 for the Nintendo 64, and the subsequently cancelled Sonic Xtreme for the Sega Saturn, Crash Bandicoot was an attempt to establish a stable mascot upon the advent of Sony’s first foray into console gaming.
-It was met with both critical and commercial success, and would lead to the development of two sequels and a spin-off kart racing game before the developmental rights were acquired by Traveller’s Tales, but the first four games in the series was, and always will remain must-have titles for the original PlayStation, and in my opinion, it started off very positively.
+Released in a bid to compete with both Super Mario 64 for the Nintendo 64, and the subsequently canceled Sonic Xtreme for the Sega Saturn, Crash Bandicoot was an attempt to establish a stable mascot upon the advent of Sony’s first foray into console gaming.
+It was met with both critical and commercial success and would lead to the development of two sequels and a spin-off kart racing game before the developmental rights were acquired by Traveller’s Tales, but the first four games in the series were, and always will remain must-have titles for the original PlayStation, and in my opinion, it started off very positively.

 Graphics – 8/10